 He brings all these experiences back with him to his students.
 Dusty has been lucky to find a trade that he loves to do and his passion is teaching others to love their career and not just settle for a JOB.

 Jerry has been a farrier since returning from Vietnam in 1970 and has taught and apprenticed many young farriers over the past 45 years.
 He passed his Certified Journeyman Farrier certification at the age of 50 and has competed in many farrier competitions.
-Jerry has a shoeing business in Texas and in the Minco area and spends time with the students and teaches at the school.
+Jerry has moved his shoeing business from Texas to the Minco area and spends time with the students and teaches at the school.
 He is able to offer real-world experience as well as practical instruction to go along with his well-known laugh.

 Staci has been involved in the farrier industry through Dusty over the past 28 years and has served many roles with the school and farrier world.
-Staci has a Bachelor of Business Administration and a Bachelor of Science in Education and fills the role as the Administrator at the school.
+Staci has a Bachelor of Business Administration and a Bachelor of Science in Education and fills the role of the Administrator at the school.
 She will be in charge of getting students enrolled. curriculum and all other enrollment issues.
 She currently teaches business and computers at the local high school.
 Staci has written a practical study guide and a flashcard study system for preparing for the certification process called "Let's Get Practical" which is sold throughout the United States.